 more professional aspects of law in the Rome program?

-the Rome program through a mandatory course called the Global
+professional aspect in the Rome program through mandatory trips to

-Prominent Italian attorneys, judges, and legal scholars, who have
+attorneys, judges, and legal scholars, who have been associated

-been associated with Temple's Rome program for many years, co-teach
+with Temple's Rome program for many years, are special guest

-this course, which gives students the opportunity to meet and learn
+students the opportunity to meet and learn from many different

 TL: Since the